Álvar Núñez Cabeza de Vaca: Narváez expedition

 Apalachee had no gold but had only corn, but the explorers were told a village known as Aute, about 5 or 9 days away, was rich.
 They pushed on through the swamps, harassed by the Native Americans.
 A few Spanish men were killed and more wounded.
 When they arrived in Aute, they found that the inhabitants had burned down the village and left.
 But the fields had not been harvested, so at least the Spanish scavenged food there.
 After several months of fighting native inhabitants through wilderness and swamp, the party decided to abandon the interior and try to reach Pánuco.

 Slaughtering and eating their remaining horses, they gathered the stirrups, spurs, horseshoes and other metal items.
 They fashioned a bellows from deer hide to make a fire hot enough to forge tools and nails.
 They used these to make five primitive boats in hopes of reaching Mexico.
 The small flotilla launched on 22 September 1528, carrying the 242 survivors.
 Cabeza de Vaca commanded one of the vessels, each of which held approximately 50 men.
 Depleted of food and water, they followed the coast westward.
 But when they reached the mouth of the Mississippi River, the powerful current swept them out into the Gulf, where the five rafts were separated by a hurricane.
-Some lives were lost forever, including that of Narváez.
+Some lives were lost, including that of Narváez.

 In November 1528, two crafts with about 40 survivors each, including Cabeza de Vaca, wrecked on or near Galveston Island (now part of Texas).
 Of the 80 or so survivors, only 15 lived past that winter.
-The explorers called the island Malhado (“Ill fate” in Spanish), or the Island of Doom.
+The explorers called the island Malhado ("Ill fate" in Spanish), or the Island of Doom.
 They tried to repair the rafts, using what remained of their own clothes as oakum to plug holes, but they lost the rafts to a large wave.

 As the number of survivors dwindled rapidly, they were enslaved for four years by various American Indian nomadic tribes of the upper Gulf Coast.
 The tribes to which Cabeza de Vaca was enslaved included the Hans and the Capoques, and tribes later called the Karankawa and Coahuiltecan.
 Only four men managed to escape: Cabeza de Vaca, Andrés Dorantes de Carranza, Alonso del Castillo Maldonado, and an African slave of Dorantes, Estevanico.